 William F. Hederman

 Ken Kulak is a partner at the law firm of Morgan Lewis, where he advises clients on energy regulation and complex energy transactions.
-He has worked on a wide variety of renewable energy projects and helps clients navigate the legal issues associated with the development, purchase, sale and financing of renewable energy in evolving regulatory frameworks.
-His clients include utilities, developers, investors, and corporate energy users who he counsels on retail and wholesale electricity market issues, distributed generation, renewable portfolio standards, and energy efficiency.
-Prior to joining Morgan Lewis, Kulak worked as a trial attorney in the Civil Division of the U.S. Department of Justice in Washington, D.C., where he represented the United States in contract and employment law cases.
-He is a graduate of the University of Pennsylvania Law School, where he is a Lecturer in Law and teaches a seminar on energy law and climate change.
+Ken has worked on a wide variety of renewable energy projects and helps clients navigate the legal issues associated with the development, purchase, sale and financing of renewable energy in evolving regulatory frameworks.
+His clients include utilities, developers, investors, and corporate energy users whom he counsels on retail and wholesale electricity market issues, distributed generation, renewable portfolio standards, and energy efficiency.
+Prior to joining Morgan Lewis, Ken worked as a trial attorney in the Civil Division of the U.S. Department of Justice in Washington, D.C., where he represented the United States in contract and employment law cases.
+He is a graduate of the University of Pennsylvania Law School, where he is currently a lecturer and teaches a seminar on energy law and climate change.

 Kulak earned a J.D. from the University of Pennsylvania Law School and a B.S. from Carnegie Mellon University.

-Mikulska earned a Ph.D. in political science from the University of Houston, a Master in international relations from the University of Windsor in Canada, and a law degree from Adam Mickiewicz University.
+Anna earned a Ph.D. in political science from the University of Houston, a master's degree in international relations from the University of Windsor in Canada, and a law degree from Adam Mickiewicz University.

 Howard Neukrug is a national expert and leader in drinking water, water resource and wastewater utility management, recognized as a builder of regional and inter-agency coalitions and trust-based relationships with regulators, legislators, environmental and consumer advocates, and communities.
 He is currently the Principal of CASE Environmental LLC, a Senior Fellow at the US Water Alliance (USWA), an Advisor to the US Environmental Protection Agency and the US Forest Service, and an adjunct professor at the University of Pennsylvania. where he teaches classes on “Water, Science and Politics”, “Sustainable Cities” and “Future Trends in the Water Industry”.